 India is a very diverse country, and this includes the language.
 Although English is spoken, in most places native languages such as are spoken Hindi, so it would be very helpful to learn some basic words like you are:

 - Namaste – hello / goodbye

 - Nahi – no

 - Aaj – today

 - Kal – tomorrow

 - khaana – food

-The first thing is the type of backpack or suitcase, it is recommended that travelers carry backpacks.
-Especially because of the ground conditions, the traffic and the dirt and bad conditions you may encounter.
-The clothes that you carry in your suitcase depends on the season in which you decide to travel, the climate and the activities you want to do.
-If you travel to India in the summer, light clothing is perfect, but it is always worth packing a coat for the evening.
+The type of clothing you can wear will depend on the season you decide to travel, the weather and the activities you want to do.
+If you travel to India in the summer, light clothing is perfect, but do not leave out a coat for the night that usually gets cool.

-You should not leave out of your suitcase the sunscreen and a battery to charge mobile phones, plus a multiadapter.
-In India you can find European-style plugs… Sandals and closed comfortable shoes should not be missing.
+You can not leave out the sunscreen and a battery to charge the phones.
+On the type of footwear, wearing sandals or comfortable shoes should not be missing.